How HopeCore health program is working to prevent the spread of COVID through our Water, Sanitation & Hygiene (WASH) program.

-Sanitation is more than just the proper use of toilets, it encompasses the facilities, behaviors and services that prevent diseases caused by contact to human waste.
-Hygiene refers to behaviors that can improve cleanness and lead to good health.
+Sanitation is more than just the proper use of toilets.
+It encompasses the facilities, behaviors and services that prevent diseases caused by contact with human waste.
+Proper hygiene refers to behavior that improves cleanness and leads to good health.

-The Village HopeCore Water, Sanitation and Hygiene (WASH) program aims to improve community health through education about proper hygiene practices, as well as providing access to clean water in the Mswimbi and Muthambi sub-counties.
+The Village HopeCore Water, Sanitation and Hygiene (WASH) program aims to improve community health through education on proper hygiene practices, while providing access to clean water in the Mswimbi and Muthambi sub-counties.

 Village HopeCore partnered with the Ministry of Education to supply these counties with a 1000-litre water tank for clean drinking water, as well as three 70 liter tanks for hand washing.
 We also provided soap, water guard and hygiene education.
 So far, 215 schools have been enrolled in this program.

 WASH and School Health Clubs